-• With an appropriate observational framework with greater density and frequency of observations, along with carbon-14 of CO2, which separates fossil fuel burning emissions from natural emissions, CarbonTracker could provide excellent information on subcontinental and policy-relevant scales.
+With an appropriate observational framework with greater density and frequency of observations, along with 14C of CO2, used to separate fossil fuel burning emissions from natural emissions, CarbonTracker could provide excellent information at subcontinental and policy-relevant scales.

-Figure 5.
-Soil Carbon.
+Figure 5 Soil Carbon.
 Soil carbon sequestration is a process in which carbon dioxide is removed from the atmosphere and stored in the soil carbon pool.
 This process is primarily mediated by plants through photosynthesis, with carbon stored in the form of soil organic carbon.
 Long-term storage of soil carbon requires mineralization of organic carbon or conversion of carbon into refractory forms like the bones and shells of animals, or chemical conversion by microorganisms.